B-Maxwell/SafeHouse/README.md

 Ben Maxwell https://github.com/B-Maxwell

-API can be found at https://github.com/matthewmcgarvey/SafeHouse or https://github.com/B-Maxwell/safehouse
+The frontend can be found at https://github.com/daltenbern/safehouse